aclysma/minimum/README.md

 these libraries all tend to take over your game loop or assume you will use a particular windowing or rendering solution.

-minimum requires that you bring your own renderer (including support for imgui.)
+minimum currently requires that you bring your own renderer (including support for imgui.)
 However, this also gives you the flexibility to choose your own solutions.
+The hope going forward is that the "kernel" can remain decoupled from rendering so that end-users can pick a solution that fits their game best.

 ## Directory Map

-/contrib - Holds integrations for upstream libraries like nphysics, sdl2, and winit /docs - Some concept-level documentation
+/contrib - Holds integrations for upstream libraries (such as nphysics, sdl2, and winit) /docs - Some concept-level documentation
 /examples
  * example-sdl2 - A working implementation using SDL2 for windowing